|Nutrition Facts (per serving)|

 Celery and equal amounts of red onion and green onion (aka scallion) add crunch to this classic salad, and hard-boiled eggs provide some protein and a flavor boost.

-- 2 large eggs
+2 large eggs

-- 1/2 cup chopped celery
+1/2 cup celery, chopped

-- 1/4 cup chopped red onion
+1/4 cup red onion, chopped

-- 1/4 cup chopped green onion (scallion)
+1/4 cup green onion, chopped

-- 2/3 to 3/4 cup mayonnaise
+2/3 to 3/4 cup mayonnaise

-- 1 tablespoon white vinegar
+1 tablespoon white vinegar

-- Optional: 1 tablespoon sour cream
+1 tablespoon sour cream, optional

-- 1/8 teaspoon freshly ground black pepper (or to taste)
+1/8 teaspoon freshly ground black pepper, or to taste

-Drain the cooked eggs and run cool water over them.
+Drain cooked eggs and run cool water over them.
 When they are cool enough to handle, peel and coarsely chop them.